harness/developer-hub/docs/feature-flags/shared/ff-supported-platforms-shared-server.md

-The following table lists the Server-side Feature Flag SDKs Harness supports.
+The following table lists the server-side Feature Flag SDKs that  Harness supports.

 | SDK                                                        | Documentation                                                                                            |
 | ---------------------------------------------------------- | -------------------------------------------------------------------------------------------------------- |